 - Competition: Public and private procurement become more open and transparent

-Want to see how easily the BIM data classification workflow goes with your own eyes?
+Want to see with your own eyes how easy the BIM data classification workflow is?

 Join our free, live webinar on March 2, 2023!